Give Astra's Stargate a Like!

 Dr. Sian Proctor, 51, was born in Guam while her father was working at the NASA tracking station.
 She is a geoscientist professor for over 20 years at South Mountain Community College in Phoenix, AZ, and has had a lifelong passion for space exploration.

-The crew orbited the Earth for 3 days, testing out the Crew Dragon's capabilities and, of course, giving SpaceX more work to make this type of mission more enjoyable.
+The crew orbited the Earth for 3 days, testing out the Crew Dragon's capabilities and, of course, giving SpaceX more work to do to make this type of mission more enjoyable.
 The spacecraft was outfitted with a cupola mounted on the nose cone.
-This window is now the largest window ever launched into space.
+This window became the largest window ever launched into space.
+The cupola is removable so the Crew Dragon can be customized.
+During the flight, the Dragon reached an orbital altitude of ~364 miles or 585 km.
+Resilience splashed down in the Atlantic Ocean north of Cape Canaveral on September 18, 2021.
+Inspiration 4 raised $243 million for St. Jude Children’s Research Hospita.l

 - - For more information check out the Inspiration 4 Website - -